 Value Resort Rankings at Disney World

-Let’s start by discussing the single biggest differentiator among the Value Resorts, which is transportation.
+Let’s begin the breakdown of Value Resorts by discussing the single biggest differentiator among them, which is transportation.
 Previously, this simply focused on bus transportation, which tends to be better at Pop Century and Art of Animation.
 This is the case because the three All Star Resorts sometimes (but seldom) share buses.
-However, now there’s a much bigger reason…

-That’s the newly-opened Disney Skyliner gondola transportation.
+Now the much bigger reason is the Skyliner gondola transportation.
 This offers aerial transportation from a shared station between Pop Century and Art of Animation to Caribbean Beach, where guests transfer for either Epcot or Disney’s Hollywood Studios.
 Total Skyliner transit time from Art of Animation or Pop Century is under 10 minutes to DHS or under 15 minutes to Epcot.
 This is a considerable improvement over buses.

 With that said, the Skyliner hasn’t been free of problems.
 It goes down regularly between the months of June and September due to storms, and bus transportation often is not efficiently deployed as a backup.
 Due to this, and the nature of the transportation, those with fears or heights or other concerns may not wish to use it.